tidymodels/extratests/tests/testthat/_snaps/survival-tune-grid.md

       1         10 brier_survival_i~ standard           NA 0.125    10 0.00897 Prepro~
       2          2 brier_survival_i~ standard           NA 0.137    10 0.00884 Prepro~
       3          1 brier_survival_i~ standard           NA 0.143    10 0.00865 Prepro~

----

-    No evaluation time was set; a value of 5 was used.